Low Level Bridge: History

 Streetcars used the bridge (on a gauntlet track) from 1908 to 1939.
-Trolley buses used the bridge from the removal of the streetcar track in 1939 until 1965.
+Trolley buses of the Edmonton trolley bus system used the bridge from the removal of the streetcar track in 1939 until 1965.

-Originally known simply as the Edmonton Bridge or the Inter-Urban Bridge (connecting the towns of Strathcona and Edmonton), the bridge became known as the Low Level Bridge some time after the completion of the High Level Bridge.

 In 1948 a twin span of the same design was added upstream of the original span.
 The new span was originally used for vehicle traffic in both directions, with the original span being reserved for railway use.
 When the railway track was removed from the original span in 1954, that bridge was widened and then used for two lanes of west-bound traffic.
 The 1948 bridge has carried all east-bound traffic since the widening of the original span.

-The Low Level Bridge connects the communities of Cloverdale on the south end to Rossdale/Downtown on the north end.